GSA/i14y/.github/pull_request_template.md

 - [ ] PR title is either of the format **SRCH-#### \<description\>** matching the associated Jira ticket (i.e. "SRCH-123 implement feature X"), or **Release - SRCH-####, SRCH-####, SRCH-####** matching the Jira ticket numbers in the release.

 - [ ] Automated checks pass.
-If CodeClimate checks do not pass, explain reason for failures:
+If Code Climate checks do not pass, explain reason for failures:

 #### Process Checks